 Perhaps. . .

 RIGHTEOUS FATHER GOD, thank you for Abraham’s example.
-May we understand salvation was set forth clearly for us.
-May we understand salvation was set forth clearly for us as we see how Abraham was blessed with the faith to take You at Your Word, and that faith was by Your grace, bringing him the gift of righteousness.
+May we understand salvation was set forth clearly for us way back in Genesis!
+And we can see this as we LOOK intently at how Abraham was blessed with the faith to take You at Your Word, and that faith was by Your grace, bringing him the gift of righteousness.
 It has always been by grace through faith.
 We who are undeserving sinners, who have simply trusted in Christ, may we prove daily that our faith is the real deal!
 May we too be justified by our works before men.
 May others see our works of love and fear for You, and obedience to You in the midst of our trials and temptations; in how we respond to Your Word; and in how we treat others.
 Oh, may we understand true religion needs to be seen, and may it woo and draw others to You!
 We praise You and thank you through Christ our Savior.
 Amen!

 Next: we will zoom in on Rahab’s Faith.